vmware-archive/vmware-vcenter/docs/vc_host_readme.md

      The Create method adds a host to a datacenter or a cluster in a vCenter.
 However, it is a pre-requisite that the host must not already be present in the vCenter.

   2. Destroy
-     The Destroy method removes the host from Datacenter or cluster in a vCenter.
+     The Destroy method removes the host from datacenter or cluster in a vCenter.
 While removing the host from a cluster, the host must be in the maintenance mode.

 # -------------------------------------------------------------------------
 # Summary of Parameters.